-All line items involved in the problem must have Time Scale and Versions set as Not Applicable, which can be set in Blueprint.
+All line items in the problem, must have Time Scale and Versions set as Not Applicable in the Blueprint view.
 Optimizer doesn't support Time or Versions, so they should be omitted when inserting modules to your model.

 Optimizer provides one solution for each variable when calculating an optimal or feasible solution.
 The Transportation Assignment Scenario can either determine which products to ship to which retail outlets, or which retail price at which retail outlet brings the most total revenue.

 Running an Optimizer process provides the standard Anaplan audit features, so the model history shows who made changes and when the changes occurred.
-It doesn't, however, show the before-and-after values.
+It doesn't show the before-and-after values.